StockSharp/AlgoTrading/API/0103_Dark_Pool_Prints/README.md

 # Dark Pool Prints Strategy

-The dark pool prints looks for specific patterns or indicator conditions to enter trades.

-Signals rely on volume to confirm the opportunity before executing.
+Dark Pool Prints tracks large off-exchange transactions that often precede sharp moves once the activity is revealed.
+Unusual volume hitting the tape can signal institutional positioning that hasn't yet impacted the regular market.

+The strategy enters in the same direction as heavy dark pool buying or selling, expecting follow-through when the rest of the market reacts.

-Risk is controlled with a fixed percent stop and positions close when the signal fades.
+A small percent stop keeps risk contained and positions close if the anticipated momentum fails to appear.

 ## Details